yijian002/jquery.checks/README.md

 # Checks plugin

-Lightweight checkboxes and radio buttons for jQuery and Zepto.
+Lightweight plugin checkboxes and radio buttons for jQuery and Zepto.

 ## Options
 ```